Multirename/multirename/README.md

 The performance of this bundle is nearly the same than using the standard sources for a php application (some people say it boost the performance...)
-Well :-) less disk IO can make sence.

 On upgrades only "multirename.phar" needs to be updated.
-Checkout the deploy/ directory where i may add final versions.
+Checkout the bin/ repository where i add final versions.

 ### 2.: php make.php clean: